 The Board has four standing committees: an Audit Committee, a Compensation Committee, a Nominating and Corporate Governance Committee and a Science and Technology Committee.
-The following table provides membership and meeting information for fiscal 2018 for each of the Board committees:
+The Board also establishes ad hoc committees for detailed reviews or consideration of particular topics to be proposed for the approval of the Board from time to time.
+The following table provides membership and meeting information for fiscal 2019 for each of the standing Board committees:

-Name Audit Compensation Nominating and Corporate Governance Science and Technology Committee
+Name Stephen T. Isaacs Audit Compensation Nominating and Corporate Governance Science and Technology Committee

-Stephen T. Isaacs
+William M. Greenman Х Х

-William M. Greenman X^ $X^{(1)}$
+Ross Haghighat (1) Х X

-Ross Haghighat X X
+Frank Karbe(2) Х

-David H. Mack, Ph.D $X^{(3)}$
+David H. Mack, Ph.D. Х

-Stephanie Monaghan O'Brien X X^
+Stephanie Monaghan O'Brien(3) Х X

-Stephen A. Sherwin, M.D.
-X $X^{(2)}$ X
+Stephen A. Sherwin, M.D. Х Х Х

-Total meetings in fiscal 2018 4 7 1 1
+Total meetings in fiscal 2019 4 6 1 1

-^{} Committee Chairperson
+Committee Chairperson